 The Principal has limited flexibility to modify this Plan during the year in order to meet the needs of the school.
 A copy of the approved Plan will be kept in the school and used in conjunction with the review of the monthly and annual financial reports.
 It is suggested that the approved Plan be communicated to the school community.
-The purpose of fundraising initiatives should be communicated to the school community prior to any funds being raised.
+The purpose of fundraising initiatives should be communicated to the school communicated.